xr0706/5243-project-1/Colab notebook/README.md

-Here is the Colab notebook for Project 1
+## Colab notebook for Project 1
+.ipynb is the code

+.html is the output